-The jester played an important role in society because he was able to provide a unique perspective on current affairs.
+The jester played an essential role in society because he was able to provide a unique perspective on current affairs.
 They were able to be critical without being concerned about internal politics and personal sensitivities.
-In doing so, they walked a fine line, because being not serious enough or being too critical could land them in serious trouble.
+In doing so, they walked a fine line, because not being severe enough or being too critical could land them in serious trouble.

 The Boardroom Jester